 Free conversation is intended to test the candidate's ability to communicate in good spoken French.
-Seven (7) themes will be set and candidates will be asked to draw a theme by lot.
-The theme chosen by the candidate will be the subject of the conversation.
-Candidates will be allowed some time to prepare for this exercise.
+Six (6) themes will be set and candidates will be asked to draw two themes by lot.
+The candidate will then choose one theme which will be the subject of the conversation.